Acupuncture effective on many points

 13-05-2023

-A total of 29 studies on the effect of acupuncture in allergic rhinitis have been scrutinized in an EBA-summary (EBA: Evidence Based Acupuncture).
-The translation of this summary can be found on the Dutch Acupuncture Knowledge Center.
+As many as 29 studies on the effect of acupuncture in allergic rhinitis have been scrutinized in an EBA-summary (EBA: Evidence Based Acupuncture).
+The translation of this summary can be found at the Dutch Knowledge Centre Acupuncture.

-This medical term is better known as hay fever and allergy to animal hair and dander and dust mites.
+This medical term is better known as hay fever and allergy to animal hair and dander, and dust mites.
 According to the most recent evidence, acupuncture is an effective treatment for allergic rhinitis.
-Studies also seem to indicate that acupuncture is safer than the currently commonly used medication and may also be more cost-effective.
+Studies also suggest that acupuncture is safer than the currently widely used medication and may also be more cost-effective.
 Just this week, the media reported that grasses are blooming abundantly and hay fever is literally and figuratively in the air for many people.

-Worldwide, about 10 to 30% of the population experience symptoms of allergic rhinitis and in some countries, the prevalence is even 54%.
-Allergic rhinitis occurs in all age groups but most commonly in children.
+Worldwide, about 10 to 30% of the population experience symptoms of allergic rhinitis, with prevalence reaching 54% in some countries.
+Allergic rhinitis occurs in all age groups but is most common in children.
 It affects men and women equally.
-Allergic rhinitis can occur both seasonally and throughout the year.
+Allergic rhinitis can occur both seasonally and year-round.

-Typical seasonal triggers are pollen.
-Persistent symptoms are often caused by pet hair and dander as well as dust mites.
+Typical seasonal triggers include pollen.
+Persistent symptoms are often caused by pet dander and dust mites.

-Read more, spread the word, make an appointment
+Read more, spread the word, schedule an appointment

 The more people know that acupuncture can help with allergic rhinitis, the better.
-Tell your father, your neighbor, your colleague who is sneezing or can't stop itching.
-Make an appointment with an NVA acupuncturist if you suffer from allergies or hay fever yourself.
-And make your GP aware of this publication!
-The evidence is there: acupuncture helps with hay fever!
-Also read our tips on acupressure for hay fever.
+Tell your father, your neighbor, your colleague who's sneezing or can't stop itching their eyes.
+Schedule an appointment with an NVA acupuncturist if you suffer from allergies or hay fever.
+And make sure to inform your GP about this publication!
+The evidence is clear: Acupuncture – Effective on Many Points helps with hay fever!
+Also, check out our tips on acupressure for hay fever.